awsdocs/aws-security-hub-user-guide/doc_source/asff-resourcedetails-awsrdsdbsnapshot.md

 # AwsRdsDbSnapshot<a name="asff-resourcedetails-awsrdsdbsnapshot"></a>

-The `AwsRdsDbSnapshot` object contains details about an Amazon RDS DB cluster snapshot\.
+The `AwsRdsDbSnapshot` object contains details about an Amazon RDS database cluster snapshot\.

 The following example shows the AWS Security Finding Format \(ASFF\) for the `AwsRdsDbSnapshot` object\.
 To view descriptions of `AwsRdsDbSnapshot` attributes, see [AwsRdsDbSnapshotDetails](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_AwsRdsDbSnapshotDetails.html) in the *AWS Security Hub API Reference*\.